Ungeziefi/Subnautica-Mods/README.md

 - [Tweaks and Fixes](https://github.com/qqqbbb/Tweaks-and-Fixes) by [qqqbbb](https://github.com/qqqbbb) for most ideas and parts of the code.
 - [MrOshaw](https://github.com/mroshaw) for the [Subnautica Modding Guide](https://mroshaw.github.io/).
 #### Disclaimer
 All of the code ported from Tweaks and Fixes was cleaned, improved, and commented where suitable.
-Read the corresponding .md files for the complete list of features and differences.
+Differences worth noting are mentioned in the 2 files linked above.